Children on Shipboard - 1914

 "He kissed Miss Elizabeth.
 We saw him."

-The Social Director on the "Imperator" Telling Stories.
-Harper's Bazar, January 1914.
+The Social Director on the “Imperator” Telling Stories.

 The Social Director on the “Imperator” Telling Stories.
 Harper's Bazar, January 1914.
 GGA Image ID # 15ed66f023

 Another group of youngsters, the little brothers and sisters of a big sister, thought to correct her affectation of superiority.
-They crept out of bed early one morning, went to the promenade deck, and secured possession of the canvas bucket which the quartermaster used to dip into the sea to take its temperature.
+They crept out of bed early one morning, went to the promenade deck, and secured possession of the canvas bucket the quartermaster used to dip into the sea to take its temperature.

 The investigation that followed yielded no information.
 But the children knew.
-They had counted the ports correctly, but on the wrong side of the ship.
+They had counted the ports correctly but on the wrong side of the ship.

 Max, Who Entertains the Children on the Ship.
 Harper's Bazar, January 1914.